Top

 The Standard is intended to be applicable to any type and size of business in any location.
 The current guidance to the Standard is general for all sectors and regions.
 Sector-specific and regional guidance are foreseen for future development, and subject to need and demand.

-Each organization should apply water stewardship to a ‘physical scope’ extending beyond the site’s boundaries for data collection, stakeholder engagement and actions.
+Each organisation should apply water stewardship to a ‘physical scope’ extending beyond the site’s boundaries for data collection, stakeholder engagement and actions.
 The physical scope should be based on a combination of water-related catchment(s), stakeholder interests and regulatory landscape.

-Where two or more small sites (such as small businesses or farms) are physically close to each other and where they share characteristics such as catchment and have similar water-related interests and/or challenges, they are encouraged to consider group implementation, which is permitted under the AWS certification scheme.
+Where two or more small sites (such as small businesses or farms) are physically close to each other and where they share characteristics such as catchment and have similar water-related interests and/or challenges, they are encouraged to consider group implementation, which is permitted under the AWS Certification scheme.
 This will enable them to share knowledge and resources and to more effectively collaborate in collective action.

 To find out more about which certification may be right for your site, please contact AWS.